mrstallion/fchat-rising/readme.md

     *    Current search filters are listed in the search dialog
     *    Search filters can be reset
     *    Search results can be filtered by species
-    *    Last 15 searches are stored and can be accessed from the 'Search' dialog
+    *    Last 15 searches are stored and can be accessed from the 'Character search' dialog
-*   Character status
+*   Character Status Message
     *    Last 10 status messages are stored and can be accessed from the 'Set status' dialog
 *   General
     *    Character profiles, guestbooks, friend lists, and image lists are cached for faster access